Debunking the Milady Maker Allegations

 Update: In the same pattern as the other allegers, Stellabelle os blocking anyone who shares this article or asks her to address the testimony from the “victim”, refusing to engage the debunking.
 She continues to try to gain attention and clout and monetize the slander.

-3. “Kaliacc was a pro-anorexia cult”
+3. Accusation: “Kaliacc was actually a real pro-ana cult”

 A lot of confusion originates from the enigmatic “KALI/ACC” label, in part because it’s had many different definitions over its life, and partly because of lingering forum posts describing it a ‘pro-anorexia neonazi cult’.
 Anyone familiar with the group knows this was a troll, as the absurdity of the claim might have you suspect.